 [This looks interesting!
 A sign labeled, 'Poplar Ridge" points to to right (east) well before our mountain.
 Maybe a route down?]

-[Turning off the cut line into a cut block on the lower east side of Evangeline.]
+[Looking back from a cut block on the lower east side of Evangeline.]

-[The bushwhack was pretty tame compared to others we've done this season]
+[The bushwhack was pretty tame compared to others we've done this season.]

 [Looking back - we've gained quite a bit of height already to tree line.]

-[Part of our traverse to Rum Ridge Peak]
+[Part of our traverse to Rum Ridge Peak.]

 [Gorgeous views west over Ya Ha Tinda Ranch - no wonder horses love it here!]